FORD MOTOR COMPANY OF CANADA, LIMITED

 If you are interested in our collection of information on our website, please Click here to go to How We Collect and Use Information on our Website.

 Table of Contents:

-If you have any questions, comments, concerns or complaints about privacy and the handling of your personal information, please contact us at our Customer Relationship Centre (CRC), 1-800-565-FORD (3673).
+If you have any questions, comments, concerns or complaints about privacy and the handling of your personal information, please contact us at our Customer Relationship Centre (CRC): Ford - 1-800-565-FORD (3673); Lincoln - 1-800-387-9333.
 We are committed to working with you to obtain a fair and rapid resolution of any complaints or disputes about privacy and the handling of your personal information and are happy to respond to your questions and comments.
-If after contacting our CRC you still have unresolved concerns with respect to our handling of your personal information, please write to our Privacy Officer at:
+If after contacting our CRC you still have unresolved concerns with respect to our handling of your personal information, please write to our Privacy Officer:

 Attention: Privacy Officer

 Ford Motor Company of Canada, Limited